Initialization data disk (Linux)

 explain

-The yum command in this step is applicable to Linux distributions such as CentOS.
-For other Linux distributions, please modify the installation command according to the actual package management software.
-For example, Debian or Ubuntu, use Apt get install<package name>
+In this step yum Commands for CentOS etc. Linux Release version. other Linux For the release version, please modify the installation command according to the actual package management software. for example Debian or Ubuntu, Please use Apt get install<package name>

 2. Run the following command to create a file system.
-The following example command describes how to create ext4 and xfs file systems.
+The following example command describes how to create ext4 and xfs File system.

 sudo mkfs -t ext4 /dev/vdb1

 Among them, /dev/vdb1 Is the partition name of the data disk.
-Please replace it according to the actual environment.
+Please replace it according to the actual partition name.

 important